 #3.
 Create your own style

 Commercials sound like a lot of work trying to please others.
 And that is a big part of the job.
-But having your own unique style is what sets you apart.
+But becoming a director also means having your own unique style to set you apart.

 A company will want to see you pull out similar projects side by side.
 This gives you a consistent edge that confirms their belief in you as a creative director.